Basic SAS Enterprise Session Monitor Concepts¶

-Data in ESM is presented using a number of Views.
-Views are opened by clicking on their buttons on the ESM Menu.
+Data in SAS Enterprise Session Monitor is presented using a number of Views.
+Views are opened by clicking on their buttons on the SAS Enterprise Session Monitor Menu.
 Each view serves a different purpose:

 - Live View of the data presents a view of the data which is constantly updated in real time